Two wins does not make us world-beaters - Fagerson

 "The work we did in pre-season with Franco was probably one of the hardest pre-seasons I've ever done," said Fagerson, who made his Scotland debut in 2018.

-"We had a talk as a Glasgow squad at the end of last year about how we were all bitterly disappointed with the result in the quarter-final (a 76-14 thrashing by Leinster).
+"We had a talk as a Glasgow squad at the end of last year about how we were all bitterly disappointed with the result in the quarter-final (a 76-14 thrashing by Leinster in the United Rugby Championship).
 We put that down to our fitness and maybe not taking training and our physical standards as seriously.

-"Throughout the summer when we had time off after the tour we had running sessions, gym sessions that we all said we were going to do.
+"Throughout the summer when we had time off after the tour, we had running sessions, gym sessions that we all said we were going to do.
 That was during the holiday and it's obviously not what you want to be doing when you're on a beach in Greece or wherever the boys were, but we're reaping the rewards now.

 "I think you can see that in the way Glasgow are playing.
 We're not dropping off at the end of games."